raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 The corresponding count fields (QDCOUNT, ANCOUNT, NSCOUNT, ARCOUNT) MUST be set to zero on transmission.

-If a Session Signaling message is received where any of the count fields are not zero, then a FORMERR MUST be returned.
+If a DSOP message is received where any of the count fields are not zero, then a FORMERR MUST be returned.